Within the broad topic of this class and the particular focus indicated on the syllabus for each paper assignment ...

 When you have completed writing your paper as you normally would,

-- Make a second version of the paper by saving the original as "TEXT ONLY" and giving it some distinctive file name on your computer.
+- Make a second version of the paper by saving the original paper as "TEXT ONLY" and giving it some distinctive file name on your computer.
 This version will have lost some formatting characteristics (hence the requirement above), and is the version you will submit electronically.

 - Go to Serendip's Exchange .